thmxv/tx-lang-cxx/README.md

 Tx is inspired by Lua.
 The code base and implementation is inspired by the book "Crafting Interpreters" by Robert Nystrom.
-The syntax and feature set are inspired by languages such as Rust, Swift among others.
+The syntax and feature set are inspired by languages such as Python, Rust and Swift among others.

+Tx design desitions are supposed to be oriented towards safety, speed, power and minimalism.

+The code base is written, as much as possible, in moder C++.
+Trying to be allmost completely constexpr.

 ## Disclaimer

 Tx is still verry much a work in progress.

+## Backlog

+- constexpr
+- parse debug cmd-line arguments
+- Local allocator
+- Ensure enough stack space

-## Roadmap/TODO lists
+## Roadmap/TODO list

 - [X] Bytecode array
 - [X] Interpret bytecode